70milan/job_bandit/README.md

 ## Summary

-Interview Assistant is a Windows desktop orchestration layer for real-time technical practice.
+RealTime Context Engine is a Windows desktop orchestration layer for real-time technical practice.
 Architecturally, it is a two-process system: Electron on the desktop boundary and FastAPI at the AI workflow boundary.
 The value of the project comes from combining live transcription, streamed responses, screenshot reasoning, session persistence, conversation replay, cost tracking, and packaging into one coherent engineering workspace.

 If you are evaluating the codebase as a product, the most important qualities are: